A Guide to Open Mics and Jam Sessions on Audiobarn.ca

 Not every event is hosted by the bar, restaurant or cafe.
 Jam groups (like Urban Science) may change their location, dates or hours from time to time.
 Venues hosting events may do the same, so please keep an eye out for updates!
 If you think we’ve missed something, please let us know so we can let others know too!
 Follow us there to stay updated.

 3. Not Every Night Is Consistent To Once A Week

 Some events are held every two weeks or once a month, and this is specified next to the day listed.
 Just be sure not to miss it!
-If we hear a night has cancelled one week, we’ll let you know through our Facebook page.

 4. Know Your Expertise Level

 Throughout our hunt for open stages, we’ve come across many different events and found that some don’t welcome beginners.
 With this in mind, we suggest you check the details of the night’s listing before playing.
 Some events are much more intimate and some are for players experienced in a specific genre.
 We’ve found that open mics tend to welcome all experience levels while small, intimate jams (of a particular genre like Jazz or Bluegrass) usually require higher levels of experience or chemistry.
-Please check our catalogue for more details, or check the Facebook page of the event that interests you!
+Please check our list for more details, or check the Facebook page of the event that interests you!